Posted on May 2, 2017 by Krista Balenko

 Have a comment about this post?
 We’d love to hear from you.

-Krista is an enthusiastic advocate of advancing the use and spread of digital health solutions by all Canadians.
-While her current program focus is on telehomecare, Krista works as part of the Consumer Health and Innovation Team at Canada Health Infoway and has played various regional, project and change management roles over her 14 year tenure.
+Krista is an enthusiastic advocate of driving access to care for all Canadians through the use of digital health solutions.
+She is a Director within the ACCESS team at Canada Health Infoway and has played various national, regional, project and change management roles over her 15-year tenure.